Student Learning Outcomes

 Note: Prerequisites may exist with some courses and Media Lab is required of all majors.

-The thrust of the Media Communication Department is pragmatic; therefore, all majors must enroll in a minimum of one 3 credit lab.
+The thrust of the Media Communication Department is pragmatic; therefore, all majors must enroll in a 3 credit lab.
 Faculty have discretion in curriculum, programming and enrollment of all media labs.

 - TODAY online newspaper and print magazine (print and online editorial, photography, audio/video, advertising)

-- KTSC-FM on-campus radio station (studio and field production, programming, promotion, talent)
+- KTSC-FM on-campus radio station (studio and field broadcasts, podcasting, sports broadcasting, programming, social media, promotions)

 Students may earn a maximum of 9 credits in media labs.